lionking1994/pschopy/README.md

 For questions about the experiment design or implementation:
 - Check `PROJECT_SUMMARY.md` for technical details
-- Review test files in `tests/` for usage examples
+- Review the main experiment file `main_experiment.py` for implementation details
-- All components are documented and tested
+- All components are documented and functional

 ---